Human Papillomavirus (HPV) Vaccine

 |Note: CDC now recommends two doses of HPV vaccine given 6 to 12 months apart for adolescents ages 9 through 14 years.
 Three doses are still recommended for individuals ages 15 through 26 years.
 See the new resources below for further guidance on current HPV recommendations.|

-CDC information on HPV vaccines.
+CDC information on HPV disease and vaccination.
 Attention: Non-MDH link

 - HPV Vaccination Recommendations (PDF)